Lyme Disease Misdiagnosed as Psoriatic Arthritis

 What is dactylitis?

-Dactylitis is severe swelling of the fingers or toes and is often seen in inflammatory arthritis.
+Dactylitis refers to severe swelling of fingers or toes and is commonly associated with psoriatic arthritis but may also occur in Lyme disease.

 Related Articles